deemel/education/README.md

 # education
-Collection of some course assignments I have completed.
+Collection of course assignments I have completed.